 While our onsite activities are reduced, our Education team are bringing some of their family and sensory workshops to you online so that you can get creative at home!

-Follow this step-by-step sensory workshop to create your own printed portraits inspired by our current exhibition George Wallace: Reflections on Life.
+Follow this step-by-step sensory workshop to create your own printed portraits inspired by our exhibition George Wallace: Reflections on Life.

 This activity will engage your child’s senses and is particularly suitable for those who seek out sensory input.